kuzminrobin/code_review_notes/cpp_design_bookmarks.md

 One of the reasons why unsigend and signed integers behave so differently is the fact that the signed integers have at least [3 implementation-dependent representations](https://softwareengineering.stackexchange.com/questions/239036/how-are-negative-signed-values-stored/239039#239039) in C.

 The Proposals [to C](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2218.htm) and [C++](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p0907r1.html) named "Signed Integers are Two’s Complement" tell that there is an intention to use in C and C++ only one representation for the signed integers (which allows applying the same algorithms and/or hardware logic both for signed and unsigned integer arithmetic (at least addition and subtraction, and very likely multiplication and division)).
 After those Proposals end up in the C and C++ Standards the overflow and underflow of the signed integers are expected to become fully defined (the same way as for the unsigned integers).
-The same fully defined effect for signed integers in [gcc/g++](http://man7.org/linux/man-pages/man1/gcc.1.html) can be achieved _now_ by using the `-fwrapv` command line argument.
+The same fully defined effect for signed integers in [gcc/g++](http://man7.org/linux/man-pages/man1/gcc.1.html) can be achieved _now_ by using the `-fwrapv` command line argument (but the code relying on such a wrapping behavior is considered _non-portable_ as of C11 and C++17).

 __More Info:__
 * C++Now 2018 Closing Keynote: Undefined Behavior and Compiler Optimizations, _John Regehr_ ([abstract](http://sched.co/ELaF), [slides](https://github.com/boostcon/cppnow_presentations_2018/blob/master/05-11-2018_friday/undefined_behavior_and_compiler_optimizations__john_regehr__cppnow__05112018.pdf), [video](https://youtu.be/AeEwxtEOgH0)).